joheras/CLoDSA/README.md

 Alternatively, you can install the latest version which was added to pypi via ``pip install ...``.
 That version can sometimes be behind the version on github.

 To uninstall the library use ``pip uninstall ...``.

+## Requirements and installation of the wizard

+To install the wizard, you need to follow the instructions provided in the [wizard page](java_wizard/).

 ## Documentation